stsaz/fmedia/README.md

 OVERVIEW
 ---------------

 fmedia is a fast asynchronous media player/recorder/converter for Windows, Linux and FreeBSD.
-Its goal is to provide smooth playback even if input device is very slow and unresponsive.
-The architecture allows to extend the functionality of the application in any way: adding a new audio input/output format, a new DSP filter or even a new GUI.  fmedia is very small and fast: it has low CPU & memory consumption making it ideal to listen to music or process audio files while running on a notebook's battery.
+It provides smooth playback and recording even if devices are very slow.
+It's highly customizable and can be easily extended with additional plugins.
+Its low CPU & memory consumption saves energy when running on a notebook's battery.

+Play or convert audio files, record new audio tracks from microphone, save songs from Internet radio, and much more! fmedia is free and open-source project, and you can use it as a standalone application or as a library for your own software.

 fmedia can decode: .mp3, .ogg (Vorbis, Opus), .opus, .m4a/.mp4 (AAC, ALAC, MPEG), .mka/.mkv (AAC, ALAC, MPEG, Vorbis), .avi (AAC, MPEG), .aac, .mpc, .flac, .ape, .wv, .wav.

 fmedia can encode into: .mp3, .ogg, .opus, .m4a (AAC), .flac, .wav.

 Note: it's beta version - not tested well enough, not all functions will work as expected.
-See section "USE-CASES" to have an idea of which features should work.

 ### Contents: